ibm-cloud-docs/power-iaas/importing-boot-image.md

 ---

 You can import a custom boot image by using the {{site.data.keyword.powerSysFull}} CLI or the console.
 All data centers use **Tier 0**, **Tier 1**, **Tier 3**, and **Fixed IOPs** storage types.
-The storage types cannot be changed when the volume is created.
-A VM can have disks from multiple storage types.
+After the volume is created, you cannot change the storage types.
+A virtual machine (VM) can have disks from multiple storage types.
 Large boot images take time to successfully import.
 You might experience a delay in receiving a confirmation message.
 {: shortdesc}

-Image import requires HMAC keys (access, secret) to access your IBM Cloud Object Storage bucket.
+Image import requires Hash-Based Message Authentication Code (HMAC) keys (access, secret) to access your IBM Cloud Object Storage bucket.
 To generate your HMAC keys, see [Using IBM COS HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).
 {: important}

 The {{site.data.keyword.powerSysFull}} Job feature tracks long-running asynchronous operations like VM capture, image export, and image import across multiple workspaces in your cloud account.